CynthiaKoopman/Arduino-Lab/README.md

 # ArduinoLab
-Importing data from Arduino via MySQL database to python for plotting simple &amp; streaming
+Importing data from Arduino via MySQL database to python for plotting simple &amp; streaming with plotly